Jarrod Alonge

-Jarrod Alonge (born March 25, 1993) is an American comedian, songwriter and music producer.
+Jarrod Michael Alonge (born March 25, 1993) is an American comedian, songwriter and media producer.
 He is best known for his parodies of the artists, sub-genres and stereotypes within alternative music.
-He has released three independent full-length studio albums, Beating a Dead Horse, Friendville and Awkward & Depressed, all of which reached number one on the Billboard Top Comedy Albums chart.
+His three independent full-length comedy albums Beating a Dead Horse, Friendville and Awkward & Depressed all reached number one on the Billboard Top Comedy Albums chart.
 Alonge is the owner and founder of Boketo Media, a digital media and production company which launched in March 2019.
-He is also the lead songwriter and guitarist of post-hardcore project CrazyEightyEight.
+He is also the lead songwriter and guitarist of post-hardcore supergroup CrazyEightyEight.

 Personal life

 Alonge studied biology at Tennessee Technological University and graduated with a BS degree in 2014, having originally planned to attend medical school.
-He is a self-described Star Wars fanatic, making multiple references to the franchise in his content.
-He currently lives in Chattanooga, Tennessee with his wife Rachel.
+He currently lives in Chattanooga, Tennessee with his wife Rachel and daughter Eleanor.